App-Choreography/Fix-Our-Readme/README.md

     text-align: center;
 }
 ```
+## How you guys can help!

+- [x] We need to add a CSS explanation!

-🏗 Still In Progress, will be back VERY soon! 🏗
+🏗 Still In Progress, will be back VERY soon(you can start fixing now though)! 🏗